northosts/wuxt/README.md

 # Wuxt - nuxt.js and WordPress development environment

-**_Note: This project is in its early stages, not everything works and most things will be frequently changed._**

 **Wuxt** combines **_WordPress_**, the worlds biggest CMS with **_nuxt.js_**, the most awesome front-end application framework yet.